muellsen/TREX/README.md

 Tuning-free sparse linear regression with the TREX
 =========

-This is the TREX MATLAB package allows sparse tuning-free linear regression.
+This is a resource page for the TREX which allows sparse tuning-free linear regression.
+Currently, the TREX is available as MATLAB package.

+## Background

 The forward model is assumed to be the standard linear model: